 1. Dropshipping profit margins can be low

-Because dropshipping is a low-cost, low-risk business model, the barriers to entry are very low.
+Because dropshipping is a low-cost, low-risk business model, the barriers to entry are usually very low.

-So, you will find a lot of other merchants entering the dropshipping space, selling the exact same products as you, and competing heavily on price.
+So, you’ll inevitably find a lot of other merchants entering the dropshipping space, selling the exact same products as you, and competing heavily on price.

 2. It’s hard to ensure that your inventory is ethically produced